Marion Maréchal: Political views

+Maréchal is more on the right than the FN's political line.
+German ARD TV descripted her 2025 as "Figurehead of the conservative-identitarian movement" in FN.
+When she was the vice-president of the party, she embodied its identitarian-liberal line.
+Moreover, she believes in the great replacement theory.

+According to the French political scientist Joël Gombin, Marion Maréchal would be more the actual heiress of Jean-Marie Le Pen than Marine Le Pen at the strategic level.

 Social positions

-Maréchal-Le Pen has stated that her party has supported the 'defense of the family' for a very long time.
-Along with Gilbert Collard and other FN senior executives, she took part in the mass demonstrations against same-sex marriage organized in Paris by La Manif pour tous movement in the first half of the year 2013.

-Maréchal-Le Pen believes that Muslims can be French only if they follow the Christianity-shaped culture, saying that "In our country, we don't wear djellaba clothing, we don't wear a veil, and we don't impose cathedral-sized mosques".
+Maréchal believes that Muslims can be French only if they follow the Christianity-shaped culture, saying that "In our country, we don't wear djellaba clothing, we don't wear a veil, and we don't impose cathedral-sized mosques."

 She is opposed to the reinstatement of capital punishment: "In a private capacity, I am against the reinstatement of capital punishment, since this would impose an extremely difficult choice on judges.
 And whatever happens, the horrifying possibility of a miscarriage of justice is ever-present, no matter how minimally.
 I prefer the alternative of life imprisonment without the possibility of parole."

-Academic Cécile Alduy described Maréchal-Le Pen as a "paradoxical character" who dresses and speaks in a modern way while promoting social conservatism.
+Academic Cécile Alduy described Maréchal as a "paradoxical character" who dresses and speaks in a modern way while promoting social conservatism.
 Conservative American former vice presidential candidate Sarah Palin praised Maréchal-Le Pen for her societal beliefs, and compared her to Joan of Arc.
 Former Counselor to the President and former executive chair of Breitbart News Steve Bannon also praised her, referring to her as "the new rising star"; afterwards Maréchal Le-Pen said on Twitter that she was willing to work with him.